Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: TMDs and PDFs

-However, the equalities involving $e^q$ and $f_4^q$ generally do not hold numerically in the pBT-LFQM unless LF zero-mode contributions are properly included.
-These zero modes arise in physical observables when the physical meson mass is used in conjunction with so-called ``bad" current projections, particularly for $\Gamma = \gamma^-$ and $\Gamma = \mathbf{1}$.
+However, the relations involving $e^q$ and $f_4^q$ generally fail numerically in the pBT-LFQM unless the LF zero-mode contributions are properly accounted for.
+These contributions arise in physical observables within the LFQM when the physical meson mass is used together with the so-called ``bad" current projections, particularly for $\Gamma = \gamma^-$ and $\Gamma = \mathbf{1}$.

-Consistent with this, our recent analysis of the $\rho$-meson decay constants and beyond–leading–twist DAs~\cite{hhk8-g2bj} showed that the QCD equation of motion (EOM) relation $f^{\rm S}_\rho = f^{\perp}_\rho- \frac{2 m}{M}\, f^{\parallel}_\rho$ between the scalar ($f^{\rm S}_\rho$), vector/longitudinal ($f^{\parallel}_\rho$), and tensor/transverse ($f^{\perp}_\rho$) decay constants fails in the pBT-LFQM but is restored in the fBT-LFQM.
-We therefore employ the fBT-LFQM formulation whenever component independence and EOM consistency are critical (notably for the $\gamma^-$ and scalar projections).
+Consistent with this observation, our recent analysis of the $\rho$-meson decay constants and beyond–leading–twist DAs~\cite{hhk8-g2bj} showed that the QCD equation of motion (EOM) relation $f^{\rm S}_\rho = f^{\perp}_\rho- \frac{2 m}{M}\, f^{\parallel}_\rho$ between the scalar ($f^{\rm S}_\rho$), vector/longitudinal ($f^{\parallel}_\rho$), and tensor/transverse ($f^{\perp}_\rho$) decay constants is violated in the pBT-LFQM but restored in the fBT-LFQM.
+We therefore employ the fBT-LFQM formulation whenever component independence and EOM consistency are essential, notably for the $\gamma^-$ and scalar projections.

 In the fBT-LFQM, analogous consistency relations hold with the following replacements: